- Issues Associated With Hybrid App Development

 While it varies from one application to another – how evident the difference would be – the fact that Facebook migrated their app from HTML5 to React Native says a lot.
-This is just one example of the scope of difference it can bring to large-scale applications.
+This is just one example of the scope of a difference it can bring to large-scale applications.

 The extra layer that Hybrid app creation introduces makes the debugging process a complete nightmare.
-The mobile app developers have to rely on the framework to play around with targeted operating system in the hope that no new bugs are introduced in their application.
+The mobile app developers have to rely on the framework to play around with targeted operating systems in the hope that no new bugs are introduced in their application.

 On the other side, since it is less likely that the developers would carry a complete understanding of the chosen platform, finding out the exact reason behind the issue can be pretty lengthy.

-One of the sure-shot ways of startups success is to stand at the very center of progress and make use of all upcoming software capabilities and features set.
-But sadly, one of the biggest disadvantages of Hybrid apps is that it is extremely difficult to add new features and capabilities in Hybrid framework.
+One of the sure-shot ways of startup success is to stand at the very center of progress and make use of all upcoming software capabilities and features set.
+But sadly, one of the biggest disadvantages of Hybrid apps is that it is extremely difficult to add new features and capabilities in the Hybrid framework.